efreethy/Maze_Solver/README.md

 # Maze_Solver

 This program solves mazes.
-The primary code which generates a solution can be found in lib/solve_maze.rb
+The solution can be found in lib/solve_maze.rb

 You can run this project from the command line.
 It takes a maze file path as input